Offered Fall and Spring.

 Offered Spring.

 Numerical techniques for initial and boundary value problems in partial differential equations.
 Finite difference and finite element discretization techniques, direct and iterative solution methods for discrete problems, and programming techniques and usage of software packages.
-Same as CSE510.
-Prerequisite: CS450 or CS457.
+Same as CSE510 and MATH552.
+4 graduate hours.
+No professional credit.
+Prerequisite: CS450, CSE401, ECE491, MATH450 or CS457.

 Offered Fall, even years.